Date

 Think of painting as the final touch, not the first step.
 Before you even think about primer, your home’s exterior needs a thorough cleaning to remove dirt, mildew, and grime.
 After it’s clean and dry, it’s time for detailed surface prep.
 This involves scraping away any old, flaking paint and sanding down rough patches to create a smooth, uniform canvas.
 It’s also the perfect time to inspect your home for any damage.
 Look for cracked caulking, rotting wood, or damaged siding panels.
 Making these repairs is critical, as painting over problems will only hide them temporarily.
 If you find significant issues, addressing your residential siding first will save you from much bigger headaches later.

-Test Your Surfaces for Moisture
+How to Check Your Siding for Moisture

 Painting over a damp surface is one of the most damaging mistakes you can make.
 Trapped moisture can’t escape, which causes the new paint to bubble, blister, and peel away from the wall.
 In a climate like the Pacific Northwest, this step is absolutely essential.
 Even if a surface feels dry to the touch, moisture could be hiding underneath.
 Professionals use a moisture meter to get an accurate reading and ensure the siding is truly ready for paint.
 Failing to test for moisture before you begin is a gamble that almost never pays off.
 Waiting an extra day or two for your home to dry out completely is far better than having to scrape and repaint everything a year later.

-Avoid These Costly Scheduling Mistakes
+Avoid These Common Scheduling Mistakes

 Rushing a paint job is a recipe for disaster.
 When you’re trying to beat the rain or squeeze a big project into a short weekend, it’s easy to take shortcuts that undermine the final result.
 Proper preparation takes time, and each step needs to be completed correctly.
 For example, pressure-washed siding needs a few days to dry, primer needs to cure completely, and you need to wait the recommended time between coats.
 Scheduling-related mistakes often create pressure that leads to cutting these corners.
 Planning your project with a realistic timeline, including buffer days for unexpected weather, will help you get the job done right without the stress.
 This is where hiring an experienced crew makes a huge difference, as they know how to manage a project efficiently without sacrificing quality.